ivan-penchev/penchev-com/_posts/2024-11-02-create-tui-with-go.md

 Congrats we did the the equivalent of a "hello world" :)

-Let's spice it up.
+With our project structure in place, we can now focus on retrieving system resources using the `gopsutil` library.

 ## Getting System Resources using gopsutil
 `gopsutil` is a Go package that provides a set of functions to retrieve system and process metrics from various platforms.
 It serves as a convenient and cross-platform way to gather information about system resources such as CPU usage, memory usage, disk usage, and more.

-In other words with this package we could ran our code on Windows/Linux/Mac and it would still give us the system resources.
+In other words, with this package, we can run our code on Windows, Linux, and Mac, and it will still provide us with the system resources.

 ```bash
 touch systeminfo.go